4-DAY NEW YORK ITINERARY

 - The drinking age in the United States is 21.
 Even if you are not planning to drink alcohol, most places that serve it will not allow admittance without a proper government-issued id or passport.
 So, carry yours on you if you plan to go to any bars or clubs.

 Four days in NYC is not a lot of time for a city as full of attractions as this one.
-So, in order to see the best things and make the most of this New York itinerary, you will have some busy days.
+So, to see the best things and make the most of this New York itinerary, you will have some busy days.
 But don’t worry – there are some breaks built in for you to rest and relax while still enjoying this amazing American city.

 The best place to start is Midtown Manhattan.
 The heart of the city, this area boasts many famous landmarks.
 It’s also home to NYC’s entertainment venues, including Broadway shows and iconic Fifth Avenue.
 So, let’s get started…